 Day 8 - Olkhon Islandsee

-We will arrive at 08h07am to Irkutsk train station, and we’ll jump on the first bus to Olkhon Island.
+We will arrive during the morning at Irkutsk train station, and we’ll jump on the first bus to Olkhon Island.

 When we arrive to our guesthouse, we’ll take some well-deserved showers, we’ll have dinner and then just relax.
 In the island, there isn’t much network coverage, there’s no wifi, no ATM, hardly any electricity.
 But there are billions of stars above us and new experiences awaiting at each turn.